rschristopher/ischristtrue.com/src/truth.md

 But in practice,
  truth is experienced in very personal ways, and not at all confined to sense perceptions.
+We once understood this in our culture, that truth is revealed to you personally.

 [Ancient views](../ancient-views/)
  understood truth as a spirit,
+ which means Truth was
- which means it has something akin to personhood.
+ something akin to personhood.
 If there is a *spirit of truth*, then we should not ask,
  "what is true?"
  we ought to ask
  "who is truth?"
+In fact, as we shall see,
-In fact, this is the only way
+ this is the only way
  we can even hope to arrive
  at knowable objective truth.